-DSM activities will likely impact the ocean environment from the seafloor to the surface.
-Likely impacts include the disturbance of seafloor sediments by DSM machinery, destruction of benthic habitats, and generation of sediment plumes altering the composition of both benthic and deep midwater communities.
-Biological/ecological impacts may include smothering, suffocation, bioaccumulation of toxic metals, food supply changes, and marine life damage.
-Connections among seafloor, mid-water, and ecosystem functions (including commercially important fisheries) need to be better understood before the significance of these impacts on marine ecosystems can be assessed.
-The potential impacts of DSM-introduced underwater noise and light have not yet been studied.
-The spatial and temporal scales of these impacts have yet to be determined, as well as what resulting impacts there may be to ecosystem-critical elements such as oxygen, carbon, nutrients and iron and interconnected marine biogeochemical cycles.
+DSM activities will potentially impact the ocean environment from the seafloor to the surface.
+Potential impacts include the disturbance of seafloor sediments by DSM machinery, destruction of benthic habitats, and generation of sediment plumes altering the composition of both benthic and deep midwater communities.
+Biological/ecological impacts may include smothering, bioaccumulation of toxic metals, food supply changes, and marine life damage.
+Connections among seafloor, midwater, and surface ecosystem functions (including for commercially important fisheries) need to be better understood before the significance of these impacts on marine ecosystems can be assessed.
+The potential impacts of DSM-introduced underwater noise and light have not yet been thoroughly studied.
+The spatial and temporal scales of these impacts have yet to be determined, as well as what resulting impacts there may be to ecosystem-critical elements such as oxygen, carbon, iron and nutrients and their interconnected marine biogeochemical cycles.